pbonte/roxi/README.md

 RoXi can be included as a library, run in server mode through CLI or in the browser using web assembly.
 You can try it out in your [own browser](https://pbonte.github.io/roxi/index.html)!

+RoXi supports datalog reasoning using [N3](https://w3c.github.io/N3/spec/) syntax.
+The whole N3 spec is currently not supported yet, but this is work in progress.
+Currently we support rules with plain datalog expressivity.

 ## RoXi Server

 How to build RoXi in server mode: